-Aspergillus fumigatus is the most common of the Aspergillus species that cause invasive fungal infection in immunocompromised individuals including transplant organ and covid-19 recipients, leukemia, AIDS, those receiving patients, and immunosuppressive therapy for autoimmune or neoplastic diseases (1, 2).
+Aspergillus fumigatus is the most common of the Aspergillus species that cause invasive fungal infection in immunocompromised individuals including organ transplant recipients, leukemia, AIDS, and covid-19 patients, and those receiving immunosuppressive therapy for autoimmune or neoplastic diseases (1, 2).
 Invasive aspergillosis (IA) is a life-threatening infection with a mortality rate of about 85% in untreated patients; adequate intervention increases patient survival (3-5).
 Thus, molecular biologists are trying to develop better diagnostic laboratory tests for IA patients than those currently